 The anticipated birth of a child should be a joyous time for everyone involved.
 Although this is a complex and often dangerous medical procedure, modern science is now able to prevent—or at least mitigate—many of the risks at birth.

 However, the duty to provide proper medical attention still rests on doctors, nurses, and hospitals.
-It is vital that all medical professionals involved in neonatal care and birthing take safe and responsible measures during this each step of this process.
+It is vital that all medical professionals involved in neonatal care and birthing take safe and responsible measures during each step of this process.
 Unfortunately, neglect of care or failure to remain alert can result in devastating birth injuries and defects for both the mother and child alike.
 Our award-winning attorneys at The Buckfire Law Firm are ready to help you and your family through this difficult time.